pulse-framework/pulse/docs/v2/docs/modules.md

 Pulse Modules allow you to organize your codebase into sections.
 There are several types of module, but all extend the functionality of the Module class.
 The other types are [Collections]() & [Services](), though more might be added in future.

 ::: tip Base Module
-The root of Pulse is itself a module called "base", regular module config can be used on the root of the library object.
+The root of Pulse is itself a module called "base", the regular module config can be used on the root of the library object.
 An example of this can be found in the [Pulse Library]() documentation.
 Read more on the [Base Module]().
 :::

 Modules are comprised of the following features: